Jess-FisherKappen/1701QCA-Assessment3/journal/journal.md

 What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?

 What parts of your project do you feel are novel.
 This is IMPORTANT to help justify a key component of the assessment rubric.
+The part of the project that I feel is novel is

 What might be an interesting extension of this project?
-In what other contexts might this project be used? --->
+In what other contexts might this project be used? ---> The project can be further extended by including different facial expressions, adding sound and lighting and having more interactive components in the body of the costume.